Chenyi0215/Exam-financial-system/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.Exam-financial-system' is invalid and this project uses 'com.example.Exam_financial_system' instead.
+* The original package name 'com.example.Exam-financial-system' is invalid and this project uses 'com.example.examfinancialsystem' instead.

 # Getting Started